 Reviewed by Sarah Mitchell, M.S., CCC-SLP, Speech-Language Pathologist.

-Feelings and emotions adjectives that start with O
+Feelings and emotion adjectives with O

 Everyday words